ryan-mcclue/musings/projects/rtos-board.md

 --------------------------------------------------------------------------
+most solder has flux core (typically rosin) to prevent oxidation (wets the metal?) if we were to leave a blob of solder on the iron whilst hot, it would oxidise and become visibly flaky

-most solder has flux core (typically rosin) to remove oxide films, i.e. wetting the metal (to remove dirt/grease will require cloth or steel brush) Sn/Pb (60/40) lower boiling point and shinier finish (cone shaped) then non-leaded. fumes are flux as boiling point of lead (≈1700°C) much higher fume extractor at top
+Sn/Pb (60/40) lower boiling point and shinier finish (cone shaped) then non-leaded. fumes are flux as boiling point of lead (≈1700°C) much higher lead is if course bad if ingested lead-free developed due to landfill leeching of disposed electronics

 like most metal products, the iron has core (Cu, Fe) and plating metals (Cr, Sn)

-lead is if course bad if ingested lead-free developed due to landfill leeching of disposed electronics
+fume extractor at top

 wire guage is diametre
 use solid wire as easier to work with than stranded (which handles flexing better, so better for final projects)